utilmeta/utilmeta-py/docs/en/tutorials/realworld-blog.md

 !!!
 Tip “API Public Parameters”

-You can [这里](https://github.com/utilmeta/utilmeta-py-realworld-example-app/blob/master/conduit/domain/article/api.py) browse the complete sample code of the post and comment interface.
+You can [this](https://github.com/utilmeta/utilmeta-py-realworld-example-app/blob/master/conduit/domain/article/api.py) browse the complete sample code of the post and comment interface.
-## 5. Interface integration and error handling
+## 5. Mount API and handle errors

 We have written all the interfaces, and then we just need to integrate them according to the documentation.
 We use the API class mounting method to give the path to the written API interface, and open `service/api.py` the root API code.
 ```python